mhulse/rooney/README.md

+# Rooney

 [![Ed Rooney](screenshot.png)](http://youtu.be/wKTKqP7Qg4s)

-**I did not achieve this position in life by having some snot-nosed punk leave my cheese out in the wind.**
+### I did not achieve this position in life by having some snot-nosed punk leave my cheese out in the wind.

 ---